-What Nic's father learned by intuition can now be confirmed by data — local team culture is over eight times more influential on our experience of work than the overall organisational culture.
+What Nic's father learned by intuition can now be confirmed by data — local team culture is over eight times more influential on our experience of work than the overall organizational culture.

-At Friday Pulse, we talk extensively about identifying and understanding the different microcultures within your company to change the overall culture of your organisation.
+At Friday Pulse, we talk extensively about identifying and understanding the different microcultures within your company to change the overall culture of your organization.
 Long-term, lasting success ultimately depends on happy, high-performing teams.

 Let's take a look at football (soccer for our American friends) to illustrate the point.